luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 > # Alternative Expression Analysis
-By infer structural infromation about the transcript Infer the strand by examining splice site spanning reads Each transcript isoform has very few exons & exon-exon junctions that are unique to that
+By infer structural infromation about the transcript Infer the strand by examining splice site spanning reads Each transcript isoform has very few exons & exon-exon junctions that are unique to that isoform.

+Can ignore structure of full length transcript & focus on individual sequence features.

 # Tools
 Cuffdiff [14], DEXSeq [192], ALEXA-seq [3], IUTA [193], FineSplice [194], PennSeq [195], FlipFlop [196], SNPlice [197], spliceR [198], GESS [102], RNASeq-MATS [199], SplicingCompass [200], DiffSplice [201], SigFuge [202], SUPPA [bioRXiv], CLASS [bioRXiv], SplAdder [bioRXiv], SplicePie [203].